-The crisis management assumes the attempt to limit maximally the contraction of activity and therefore of turnover.
+The crisis assumes to try to limit maximally the contraction in the activity and therefore of turnover.

 This involves changing its marketing approach: more targeted actions and for shorter durations.

-5 - Reduce Costs:
+5 - Reduce costs:

 To cope with the decline in the volume of the activity, it is essential to reduce costs to limit the direct impacts on cash and ensure better competitiveness: process re-engineering is needed to improve productivity and limit the impact of the sub-activity.